People sent from other states to foment trouble in Bengal before polls outsiders: Mamata | Politics

 At another meeting in Bankura town, the CM asked voters to be on guard against any offer for cash for casting votes.

 ''If some outsiders offer you Rs 500 or Rs 1000 in exchange for votes, don't be tempted.
 I won't advise you what to do with the cash but don't vote for them.
-It is ill-gotten money,'' she said.
+It is ill-gotten money,'' the feisty Bengal leader said.

 Banerjee alleged that unaccounted notes found during demonetisation and money from the PM Care fund and that received during the sale of PSUs are being used to lure voters.